cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 - Offline search.
 IPFS makes it possible to easily retrieve a document from an environment without a global internet connection. cyber itself can be distributed by using IPFS.
 This creates the possibility for off-line search!
 - Universal language and semantics.
 A dream of a truly global language is hard to deploy because it is hard to agree on what means what.
 However, we have the tools to make this dream come true.
 The semantic core is open, so competition for answering queries can become distributed across different domain-specific areas, including the semantic cores for various languages.
 - Basic income: Such a robot can help to solve 2 problems (a) personal data reselling - if you want to sell it, you decide to do so. (b) the above is just one example of how to produce basic income.
 In theory personal data, trading robots, content robots, oracle mechanism - they all can provide a human with a basic passive income.
 This solves a world-renowned issue!

-#### How do you use IPFS?
-cyber uses IPFS as the current backbone on which users perform the search.
-Think about IPFS for cyber, as of the fridge for the lightbulb inside of it.
-Users use IPFS to store and publish content and files. cyber lets users rank, index and find it.

-#### How do you use Cosmos?
-Cosmos provides the consensus mechanism for cyber.
-We use Tendermint as an engine that helps the network to reach agreement on its current state, perform transactions on the blockchain, validate search results, etc

-#### Why did you choose Cosmos \ Tendermint?
-It was the most efficient, suitable for our needs and ready to use the network when we started to build.
-We share the philosophy that Cosmos propagates when it comes to decentralization and openness of information + we believe that the security of the protocol is at a level that suits our requirements.

 ## cyber~Blocks:
 #### What is cyber~Page?